hyperledger/aries-rfcs/features/0023-did-exchange/README.md

 The _inviter_ should check the information presented with the keys used in the wire-level message transmission to ensure they match.

+The _inviter_ MAY look up the corresponding invitation identified in the request's `~thread.pthid` to determine whether it should accept this exchange request.

 If the _inviter_ wishes to continue the exchange, they will persist the received information in their wallet.
 They will then either update the provisional service information to rotate the key, or provision a new DID entirely.
 The choice here will depend on the nature of the DID used in the invitation.

 The _inviter_ will then craft an exchange response using the newly updated or provisioned information.